Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Concluding discussion

 Now let us go back to \textit{The Starry Night} that has the similar quantitative consistency with the real passive scalar turbulence\cite{ma24}.
 In Ref.~\onlinecite{ma24}, it was argued that van Gogh's very careful observation as a master of the post-impressionism led to the reproduction of the natural phenomenon.
 Furthermore the Batchelor scaling found in \textit{The Starry Night} at the small scales was ascribed to the painting materials having a high Schmidt number\cite{ma24}.
 For \textit{The Great Wave off Kanagawa}, it was also concluded that Hokusai's talent as an observer enabled him to capture and reproduce the physics of the waves \cite{dudley13}.

 In the case of K\=orin, the same argument about his ability of observation applies without doubt.
-Regarding the materials used for \textit{Red and White Plum Blossoms}, recent X-ray analyses \cite{chuo,kajima} discovered that gold is not used in the foreground or background of the flowing river and that silver is used all over the river.
-But what was used precisely there is not identified yet.
-It may be of some future use to estimate the characteristic length of the small scales observed in this study.
+We first consider the bark of the trunk of the white plum tree (the region C3 and S3).
+The painting technique used for this part is well-known as \textit{tarashikomi} in Japanese \cite{lippit07,moma,chuo}, which is developed by the K\=orin school.
+In this technique, the overlaied paint is placed while the underlaied paint is still wet.
+In the bark part of \textit{Red and White Plum Blossoms}, its texture and lichens on it are depicted with \textit{tarashikomi}\cite{chuo}.
+Although the bark does not look like a passive scalar vigorously stirred by a turbulent flow, the \textit{tarashikomi} technique can give rise to turbulence locally in the paints to some extent.
+As a result, we observed the turbulent scaling law there.
+This is an explanation we propose for the bark region.
+It is in line with the argument for the Bachelor scaling in \textit{The Starry Night}\cite{ma24}.
+Still, how the turbulent stirring we propose, if it is true, reproduces the turbulent scaling law when the paints are dried remains to be understood.
+Now, for a possible future study, let us estimate the dissipation scale.
 From the luminance spectrum shown in Fig.~\ref{f:spc}, the end of the $k^{-5/3}$-like part is estimated as $k \simeq 15$ [(cm)$^{-1}$].
 It corresponds to $0.42$ [cm], which can be regarded as the Kolmogorov dissipation length for the case of unit Schmidt number or the Obukhov--Corrsin length for the case of the low Schmidt number.

-Regarding the technique of K\=orin used for the artwork, a recent study\cite{kajima} involving present-day artists using similar materials argue that the flowing pattern is likely drawn freehand in one sitting and that use of a stencil could not explain the expressed sense of momentum (but use of a stencil is not completely ruled out).
+The same explanation may not be applicable to the flowing water pattern in the regions C1 and C2 or S1 and S2 since the painting technique used there is not known and a matter of debate.
+A recent study\cite{kajima} involving present-day artists using similar materials argues that the flowing pattern is likely drawn freehand in one sitting and that use of a stencil could not explain the expressed sense of momentum (but use of a stencil is not completely ruled out).
 Paper marbling (\textit{suminagashi} in Japanese) or water transfer printing is ruled out.
 Indeed, looking at Fig.~\ref{f:pic} or enlarged photographs of various parts of the painting in Ref.~\onlinecite{chuo}, we can imagine that K\=orin drew without hesitation the lines of the flowing patterns.
-To have a feeling of the scale hierarchy K\=orin depicted, specifically in the panel number 98 on page 73 of Ref.~\onlinecite{chuo}, which corresponds to a part\cite{enlarge} of the region S2 in this paper, we observe that in that panel the scale ratio of the largest line width\cite{thick} to the smallest is about $85$.
-This makes a good room to reproduce the broken self-similarity of the passive scalar turbulence.
+One possibility is that finishing in a single sitting with some momentum can induce an effect similar to \textit{tarashikomi}, namely, local turbulent stirring, which leads to the scaling law we observed.
+Here we infer that the effect results in variations in ink density within the brown curves of the swirling pattern.